google-research/t5x/docs/models.md

 #### Flan-T5 Checkpoints

-These are the checkpoints released as part of the paper [Scaling Instruction-Finetuned Language Models](TODO hwchung: add arxiv URL).
+These are the checkpoints released as part of the paper [Scaling Instruction-Finetuned Language Models](https://arxiv.org/abs/2210.11416).
 They were initialized from the [T5 1.1 LM-Adapted](#t5-11-lm-adapted-checkpoints) and instruction-finetuned.

 They significantly outperform the LM-adapted checkpoints.
 For example,